ploomber/ploomber/doc/api/cli.rst

     ploomber task task_name --status

-If you also want to build the task, you need to explicitly pass ``--build``.
+If you also want to build the task, you must explicitly pass ``--build``.

 Task source code
 ****************